jyesselm/rna-map-optimization/README.md

 - Comparison with baseline
 - Visualization of optimization history (Optuna)

-## Relationship to Main Repository
+## Relationship to RNA-MAP-Mini

-This optimization toolkit depends on the main [rna-map-nextflow](https://github.com/jyesselm/rna_map_nextflow) repository:
+This optimization toolkit depends on [rna-map-mini](https://github.com/jyesselm/rna-map-mini):

-- **Main repo**: Production workflow and pipeline code
+- **rna-map-mini**: Core Python package for RNA-MAP analysis
 - **This repo**: Parameter optimization and research tools

-The optimization code uses the `rna-map` Python package from the main repository to execute pipelines and evaluate results.
+The optimization code uses the `rna-map-mini` Python package to execute pipelines and evaluate results.

 ## Contributing